 I searched SkyScanner to compare flights across airlines to Bali’s Ngurah Rai International Airport, or Densapar International Airport (DPS), and narrowed it down from there.
 Singapore Airlines and Garuda Indonesia offered the best prices and the shortest trip durations, i.e. shortest layover at the first stop as there are no direct flights between London and Bali.
 At the time of booking our flights in early June, Garuda Indonesia had very competitive prices with a promotion on flights from London Heathrow to Indonesia, with return ticket prices per person starting at £495 to Densapar (Bali) and £489 to Jakarta.

-The iPhone application is mostly user friendly and straightforward to use, however, what I found cumbersome was comparing prices and flight times between days and I would have preferred to use the website where I could open more than one tab at a time.
-Eventually we found the flight times that worked best for us and booked our flights through the app.
+The Garuda Indonesia iPhone application is mostly user friendly and straightforward to use.
+We found the flight times that worked best for us and booked our flights through the app.
 It all went through smoothly and within minutes I received email confirmations with a PDF itinerary for each of us.

 The flight times we booked heading to Bali were as follows;

 (1) Flight from London Heathrow to Jakarta.
 Approximate flight time: 13 hours 30 minutes

 (2) Layover in Jakarta: 1 hour (due to delayed landing)